LiaScript/docs/README.md

 ```

     --{{2}}--
-The following table contains a set of characters, that can be used via copy and paste to draw any kind of boxes.
+The following table contains a set of characters that can be used via copy and paste to draw various types of boxes:

       {{2}}
 |        |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  A  |  B  |  C  |  D  |  E  |  F  |